noorraghib12/Siamese_SSD_CV_Counter/README.md

 **annotation_utils**:Notebook includes codes on preprocessing data for object detector and classifier.\
 **Initial_SNN_Model_Training_Phase_1/2**: Consists of details on extraction of picture data required for training along with progress and changes made on the model so far.\
 **YOLO_Based_Model_Internship_Report_**: My undergrand internship report whose recommendations led to the inception of this project.

+### DISCLAIMER: THIS REPOSITORY IS SOLELY MADE FOR ASSISTING IN SHOWCASING PORTFOLIO OF MOHAMMAD RAGHIB NOOR